CMC-lab/TranCIT/paper/paper.md

 While many statistical methods focus on correlation, the ability to infer directed causal relationships offers deeper, more mechanistic insights into how complex systems function [@Seth2015].
 A critical challenge is analyzing transient dynamics where interactions occur in brief, intense bursts.
 Existing methods are primarily implemented in proprietary software, such as MATLAB [@shao2023transient], which limits accessibility.

 `trancit` bridges this gap with a fully open-source Python implementation.
-While general-purpose causality libraries, such as `causal-learn` [@zheng2024causal] and `tigramite` [@runge2022jakobrunge], exist, they lack specialized features for analyzing transient, event-related data, including integrated event detection and alignment workflows.
+While packages like `statsmodels` [@seabold2010statsmodels] and `TransferEntropy` [@TransferEntropy_pkg] offer standard methods (GC and TE), and general-purpose libraries such as `causal-learn` [@zheng2024causal] and `tigramite` [@runge2022jakobrunge] focus on causal discovery, they all lack specialized features for analyzing transient, event-related data—specifically, integrated event detection and alignment workflows.

-`trancit` provides a tailored solution that implements GC, TE, DCS, and rDCS, with configurations for non-stationary signals.
+Furthermore, unlike discovery libraries that often assume stationary dynamics, `trancit` provides a tailored solution that implements GC, TE, DCS, and rDCS, with configurations for non-stationary signals.
 This promotes reproducible research, lowers barriers to advanced causal inference, and supports applications in neuroscience, climatology, and economics.

 ## Functionality